EvaMaeRey/easy-geom-recipes/README.md

 Our recipes take the form:

 - Step 0.
 Get the job done with ‘base’ ggplot2.
 It’s a good idea to clarify what needs to happen without getting into the extension architecture
 - Step 1.
 Write a computation function.
 Wrap the necessary computation into a function that your target geom\_\*() function will perform.
-    We focus on ‘compute\_group’ computation only in this tutorial.
+We focus on ‘compute_group’ computation only in this tutorial.
 - Step 2.
-Define a ggproto object. ggproto objects allow your extension to work together with base ggplot2 functions\!
+Define a ggproto object. ggproto objects allow your extension to work together with base ggplot2 functions!
 You’ll use the computation function from step 1 to help define it.
 - Step 3.
-Write your geom function\!
+Write your geom function!
 You’re ready to write your function.
   You will incorporate the ggproto from step 2 and also define which more primitive geom (point, text, segment etc) you want other behaviors to inherit from.
 - Step 4.
-Test/Enjoy\!
-Take your new geom for a spin\!
-Check out group-wise computation behavior\!
+Test/Enjoy!
+Take your new geom for a spin!
+Check out group-wise computation behavior!

 ## Evaluation